Hubris

+Hubris (/ˈhjuːbrɪs/; from Ancient Greek ὕβρις 'pride, insolence, outrage'), or less frequently hybris (/ˈhaɪbrɪs/), is extreme or excessive pride or dangerous overconfidence and complacency, often in combination with (or synonymous with) arrogance.

-According to studies, hubris, arrogance, and pretension are related to the need for victory (even if it does not always mean winning) instead of reconciliation, which "friendly" groups might promote.
+Hubris, arrogance, and pretension are related to the need for victory (even if it does not always mean winning) instead of reconciliation, which "friendly" groups might promote.
 Hubris is usually perceived as a characteristic of an individual rather than a group, although the group the offender belongs to may suffer collateral consequences from wrongful acts.
 Hubris often indicates a loss of contact with reality and an overestimation of one's own competence, accomplishments, or capabilities.
-The adjectival form of the noun hubris/hybris is hubristic/hybristic.

 The term hubris originated in Ancient Greek, where it had several different meanings depending on the context.
-In legal usage, it meant assault or sexual crimes and theft of public property, and in religious usage it meant transgression against a god.
+In legal usage, it meant assault or sexual crimes and theft of public property, and in religious usage it meant emulation of divinity or transgression against a god.

 Ancient Greek origin

-Common use

-In ancient Greek, hubris referred to “outrage”: actions that violated natural order, or which shamed and humiliated the victim, sometimes for the pleasure or gratification of the abuser.
-In some contexts, the term had a sexual connotation.
-Shame was frequently reflected upon the perpetrator, as well.
+In ancient Greek, hubris referred to "outrage": actions that violated natural order, or which shamed and humiliated the victim, sometimes for the pleasure or gratification of the abuser.

+Mythological usage

+Hesiod and Aeschylus used the word "hubris" to describe transgressions against the gods.
+A common way that hubris was committed was when a mortal claimed to be better than a god in a particular skill or attribute.
+Claims like these were rarely left unpunished, and so Arachne, a talented young weaver, was transformed into a spider when she said that her skills exceeded those of the goddess Athena.
+Additional examples include Icarus, Phaethon, Salmoneus, Niobe, Cassiopeia, Tantalus, and Tereus.